The Hardy Boys Finale: What Happened At Midnight

 image via Hulu

-As I mentioned, the starting and central mystery of season 1 is who killed Laura Hardy.
+As I mentioned in a previous post about The Hardy Boys on Hulu, the starting and central mystery of season 1 is who killed Laura Hardy.
 As Frank and Joe dig into that mystery, it splinters into many other directions.
 For instance, there’s an attack on a boat, a missing local, and a mysterious “Tall Man” (Stephen R. Hart) who keeps coming after Joe.

 Of course, what we learn is that it’s all connected.
 Years ago, the paterfamiliases of three Bridgeport families discovered the Eye, a powerful artifact.
 They could have used it to control the world, but George Estabrook, the Hardy boys’ grandpa, was skittish.
 So Estabrook, along with the other men, Victor Nabokov and…Mr. Khan, split the Eye into thirds.
 However, they learned quickly that the Eye is serious, as Estabrook died in a plane crash not long after.
 His piece of the Eye was assumed lost to the depths of the ocean.